Aquaporin: Function

 Aquaporins are "the plumbing system for cells".
 Water moves through cells in an organized way, most rapidly in tissues that have aquaporin water channels.
 For many years, scientists assumed that water leaked through the cell membrane, and some water does.
 However, this did not explain how water could move so quickly through some cells.

 Aquaporins selectively conduct water molecules in and out of the cell, while preventing the passage of ions and other solutes.
 Also known as water channels, aquaporins are integral membrane pore proteins.
 Some of them, known as aquaglyceroporins, also transport other small uncharged dissolved molecules including ammonia, CO2, glycerol, and urea.
 For example, the aquaporin 3 channel has a pore width of 8–10 Ångströms and allows the passage of hydrophilic molecules ranging between 150 and 200 Da.
 However, the water pores completely block ions including protons, essential to conserve the membrane's electrochemical potential difference.

 Water molecules traverse through the pore of the channel in single file.
 The presence of water channels increases membrane permeability to water.
 These are also essential for the water transport system in plants and tolerance to drought and salt stresses.
+Each monomer conducts ~109 water molecules per second.

 Structure

 Aquaporin proteins are composed of a bundle of six transmembrane α-helices.
 They are embedded in the cell membrane.
 The amino and carboxyl ends face the inside of the cell.
 The amino and carboxyl halves resemble each other, apparently repeating a pattern of nucleotides.
-Some researchers believe that this was created by the doubling of a formerly half-sized gene.
-Between the helices are five regions (A – E) that loop into or out of the cell membrane, two of them hydrophobic (B, E), with an asparagine–proline–alanine ("NPA motif") pattern.
+This may have been created by the doubling of a formerly half-sized gene.
+Between the helices are five regions (A–E) that loop into or out of the cell membrane, two of them hydrophobic (B, E), with an asparagine–proline–alanine ("NPA motif") pattern.
 They create a distinctive hourglass shape, making the water channel narrow in the middle and wider at each end.

-Another and even narrower place in the channel is the "ar/R selectivity filter", a cluster of amino acids enabling the aquaporin to selectively let through or block the passage of different molecules.
+Another and even narrower place in the AQP1 channel is the "ar/R selectivity filter", a cluster of amino acids enabling the aquaporin to selectively let through or block the passage of different molecules.

 Aquaporins form four-part clusters (tetramers) in the cell membrane, with each of the four monomers acting as a water channel.
 Different aquaporins have different sized water channels, the smallest types allowing nothing but water through.

 X-ray profiles show that aquaporins have two conical entrances.
 This hourglass shape could be the result of a natural selection process toward optimal permeability.
 It has been shown that conical entrances with suitable opening angle can indeed provide a large increase of the hydrodynamic channel permeability.